Rajan316/object_detection_tensorflow_API/README.md

 Object detection is a technology in the field of computer vision for finding and identifying objects in an image or video sequence.

-In this project we will be detecting multiple objects in an image using the Tensorflow object detection API.
+In this project we will be custom training and detecting multiple objects in an image using the Tensorflow object detection API.

 ## Dataset: